 Contrary to what everybody thinks about foreign language learning, listening competence is wider than speaking competence.
 It has taken many years to give the listening skill the importance it deserves in second and foreign language learning among the teaching profession.
 This is the reason why recently, the language teaching profession has brought into focus on English listening comprehension.

-English is the only language which is understood by the educated people all over the country.
-English speaking and English listening is needed not just for operational purposes but also for identifying oneself with those who use the language in India and abroad.
+English is the only language which is understood by educated people all over the country.
+English speaking and English listening are needed not just for operational purposes but also for identifying oneself with those who use the language in India and abroad.

 According to Dr. S. Radha Krishnan Commission on Education “English is the only means of preventing our isolation from the world and we will act unwisely if we allow ourselves to be enveloped in the folds of a dark curtain of ignorance”.